Ayumi Morita

 Ayumi Morita (森田 あゆみ, Morita Ayumi) is a Japanese former professional tennis player.
 She reached a career-high ranking of No. 40 in the world in October 2011.
 At junior level, she reached a combined career-high ranking of No. 3.

-Morita is known for strong and consistent two-handed groundstrokes which she hits very flat.
-She was also regarded as very tough mentally for a young player, often showing great resolve to win close matches despite a lackluster serve.
-Morita was a small and quick player with excellent footwork and movement around the court.
+Morita is recognized for her two‑handed groundstrokes, which she strikes with a characteristically flat trajectory.
+A small, quick athlete, Morita possesses good footwork and court coverage, allowing her to neutralize opponents and dictate play through movement and precision.
 Morita is one of the most successful Fed Cup players of recent times with a 23-14 match win-loss record for Japan.

 Career

 On September 16, 2008, she beat world No. 19, Ágnes Szávay, in three sets in the Pan Pacific Open.

 In January 2009, Morita upset former Wimbledon quarterfinalist Michaëlla Krajicek in the final round of qualifying to reach the main draw of the Auckland Open.
 She faced third set deficits in all three of her qualifying matches, including a 4–1 deficit in her first match against Katie O'Brien.